canonical/lxd/doc/storage-backends.md

    Copying the wanted snapshot into a new container and then deleting the old container does however work, at the cost of losing any other snapshot the container may have had.
+ - Note that LXD will assume it has full control over the zfs pool or dataset.
+   It is recommended to not maintain any non-LXD owned filesystem entities in a LXD zfs pool or dataset since LXD might delete them.